Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Mr. Leon Ochiai, EFPIA Japan

-In this session, the Pharmaceutical Manufacturers Association of Japan (PMAJ) introduced the activities and roles of the Advocacy Group, the activities related to the "Kottai-no-Soshi" policy, and an overview of the NHI price reform in FY2022.
-EFPIA Japan introduced the areas of activities of EFPIA Japan and the joint proposal of the three pharmaceutical organizations (EFPIA Japan, the Pharmaceutical Research and Manufacturers of America (PhRMA), and the Pharmaceutical Manufacturers Association of Japan (PMAJ)) to the "Framework Policy" and Growth Strategy.
+In this session, the JPMA introduced the activities and roles of the Advocacy Group, the activities related to the "Kotto Policy" and the outline of the NHI price reform in 2022.
+EFPIA Japan introduced the areas of activities of EFPIA Japan and the joint proposal for the "Framework Policy" and the Growth Strategy by the three JPMA organizations (EFPIA Japan, the Pharmaceutical Research and Manufacturers of America (PhRMA), and JPMA).

 Discussion

-Yuji Yahiro, Leader, Europe Group, Europe and America Subcommittee, International Committee, Pharmaceutical Manufacturers Association of Japan
+Yuji Yahiro, Leader, Europe Group, Europe and America Subcommittee, International Affairs Committee, JPMA

 Fumiko Kiyonaga, Leader

-In this session, EFPIA and the Pharmaceutical Association of Japan (PAK) exchanged views on cooperation in advocacy activities based on the discussions at the 2021 meeting.
+In this session, EFPIA and JPMA exchanged views on cooperation in advocacy activities based on the discussions at the 2021 meeting.

 EFPIA shared ideas to start discussions on the possible contribution of the pharmaceutical industry in relation to the "EU-Japan Digital Partnership" announced at the Japan-EU Summit in May 2022, as well as on strengthening the supply chain in light of COVID-19 and the situation in Ukraine.
-Ideas to initiate discussions, etc. were shared.。 The Pharmaceutical Association of Japan (PTAJ) and EFPIA agreed to discuss priorities and concrete steps to be taken in response to EFPIA's proposals in preparation for the next meeting in the fall, and both parties agreed to continue their efforts in this regard.
+Ideas to initiate discussions, etc. were shared.。 JPMA stated that the two parties will discuss priorities and concrete steps to be taken in response to EFPIA's proposals in preparation for the next meeting in the fall, and both parties confirmed that they will continue to work on these issues.

 Concluding Remarks

-Mr. Nobuo Murakami, Vice-Chairman of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), spoke about the EU Pharmaceutical Strategy, the TRIPS Waiver, and Japan's Framework Policy, all of which were the topics of the day's discussion, and stressed that they are all important issues that we must address in order to build a better world and continue to provide innovation to patients.
+Mr. Nobuo Murakami, Vice Chairperson of JPMA's International Affairs Committee, spoke about the EU Pharmaceutical Strategy, the TRIPS Waiver, and Japan's Framework Policy, which were the topics of the day's discussion, and stressed that they are all important issues that must be addressed in order to build a better world and to continue providing innovation to patients.
 He stressed that we need to cooperate with each other more in order to build a better world and to continue to provide innovation to patients.
-He also stated that he believes that the collaboration between the Pharmaceutical Consortium and EFPIA will become more important, more constructive, and more fruitful in the future, and that he is looking forward to the opportunity to discuss this face-to-face in Brussels this fall.
+He also said that he believes that the collaboration between JPMA and EFPIA will become more important, more constructive, and more fruitful in the future, and that he is looking forward to the opportunity to discuss this face-to-face in Brussels this fall.

-EFPIA's Koen Berden added that we are living in difficult times, and that never before have the issues been so large or so numerous at the same time.
-He concluded by saying that he was very grateful for the timely discussion of these issues and hoped that the excellent collaboration between EFPIA and the Pharmaceutical Cooperative Association would continue in the future.
+Mr. Koen Berden of EFPIA stated that we are living in difficult times and that never before have the issues been so large and numerous at the same time, but that he appreciated the timely discussion of them and hoped that the excellent collaboration between EFPIA and JPMA would continue.
+He concluded by saying that he was very grateful for the timely discussion of these issues and hoped that the excellent collaboration between EFPIA and the Pharmaceutical Association would continue in the future.

-( Yuji Yahiro and Fumiko Kiyonaga are leaders of the Europe Group of the Europe and America Subcommittee of the International Committee)
+( Yuji Yahiro and Fumiko Kiyonaga are leaders of the Europe Group of the International Affairs Committee's Europe and North America Subcommittee)